Driving The Heritage Audio Tour

 Very scenic especially against the backdrop of brightly colored autumnal leaves.
 Outside was a garden of gorgeous dahlias which were still blooming.

-Inside all 3 floors of the equipment were numbered so you knew what you were looking at.
+Inside all 3 floors of the equipment were numbered and referenced in a guide so you knew what you were looking at.

-We had decided that we wanted to buy a small 1 lb. bag of grits which unfortunately they didn’t have so on another day we returned to buy some grits.
-While there, we saw a demo at the mill where we learned that the grinding stones last 200 years.
+We had decided that we wanted to buy a small 1 lb. bag of grits which unfortunately they didn’t have, so we returned on another day to buy some.
+While there for the second visit, they offered a demo of the mill in operation.
+Pretty cool!
+All the moving parts were either original or recrafted original.
+We were told the grinding stones last 200 years.

-After another breakfast at Callahans, we picked up the audio for the trail again, driving down Route 4 towards Goshen.
-One of the more disappointing stops was at the Old Bag Factory in Goshen.
+Om another day, after breakfast at Callahans again, we picked up the audio for the trail, this time driving down Route 4 towards Goshen.
+One of the less interesting stops for us was the Old Bag Factory in Goshen.
 The building was built in 1896 as home of the Cosmo Buttermilk Soap Co.

 It later was used by the Chicago-Detroit Bag Co., which produced items ranging from burlap sacks to candy wrappers.
 After that factory closed in the early 1980s, it was turned into a shopping, entertainment and eatery complex.
-I say it was disappointing to us because we are not shoppers and were not interested in the eating or in the entertainment aspects of the complex.
+I say it was less interesting to us because it was mostly just a shopping mall and we are not shoppers and were not interested in the eating or entertainment aspects of the complex.

 If you are visiting the area, we highly recommend that you take the driving tour of the Heritage Trail.

-Finally on October 20th, our repairs were completed and we headed for our next destination.
+Finally on October 20th, our repairs were completed and we headed out to our next destination.
 Excellent job by the staff at S & S Repair!

 Comments